 The weather at Newton Abbot was best described as changeable today, rain then sun playing tag but...

-I know that Vickers have sponsored the card and good on them, but it's Bet Goodwin that sponsor my blog today.
-They offer lots of concessions and BOG (Best Odds Guaranteed) on UK horse racing.
+Bet Goodwin sponsor my blog.
+They offer BOG (Best Odds Guaranteed) on UK horse racing.
 Special concessions include a free bet of up to £100 if your selection is beaten a nose, the same offer if beaten less than half a length in a chase, if leading and falling at the last and if second to a horse priced 50/1 and bigger.
 If you don't already have an account with them. click through below, why not give them a spin.
 They take bets via their app, website or person to person on the telephone.